-- · Red eye or eyelids
+- · Red or painful eye or eyelids

-- · Dry eye, or gritty and uncomfortable eyes

-- · Irritation and inflammation of the eve

-- Significant recent sticky discharge from the eye or watery eye

 - · Recently occurring flashes or floaters

-- In-growing eyelashes

-- · Recent and sudden loss of vision
+- Recent and sudden loss of vision.

 - · Foreign body in the eye

 If you have very minor symptoms you may be advised to self care or seek support from your local pharmacy first.